What higher wages means for Domino's and McDonald's

 Labor inflation and higher food expenses pushed Wendy's (WEN) company-owned restaurants' profit margin down 2.1 percentage points last quarter.

-Wendy's brought up prices and saved money by adopting more kisoks and automated dish washers.
+Wendy's brought up prices and saved money by adopting more kiosks and automated dish washers.
 The company believes it can ease labor pressure in the future through more kitchen automation, including frying and grilling operations.

 Higher prices improved Wendy's same-store sales in the United States by 1.6% last quarter.